-- The Met Council will implement and promote the use of nature-based, green infrastructure solutions on Met Council properties where feasible. - Met Council staff will develop internal infrastructure design and placement guidelines based on the latest scientific and engineering knowledge to reduce their climate-risk on longevity. - Met Council staff will consider more extensive PFAS sampling and a mass balance approach to PFAS through our systems to help us better understand options for addressing PFAS at various points along the WWTP processes.
+- The Met Council will implement and promote the use of nature-based, green infrastructure solutions on Met Council properties where feasible. - Met Council staff will develop internal infrastructure design and placement guidelines based on the latest scientific and engineering knowledge to reduce their climate-risk on longevity. - Met Council staff will consider more extensive study of PFAS in our systems to help us better understand options for addressing PFAS at various points along the WWTP processes.